 Agronomy and Crop Sciences | Weed Science

 Parker, W, Pritchard, I, and Hashem, A. (2011), The value of break crops in weed management.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4822.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.